 He was deemed incapacitated to rule.
 And he died under mysterious circumstances in the shallow waters of Lake Starnberg.
 Despite the fact that he was an excellent swimmer.

-But I digress.
 Here’s where it gets ironic.
 Neuschwanstein Castle was a financial burden to King Ludwig.
 However, it became an incredibly lucrative source of income for the House of Wittelsbach rulers.

 It opened to visitors just seven weeks after his death.
 Also ironic is that the castle was the king’s private retreat.
 Today it’s visited by 1.3 million people each year!
+A testament to how amazing this castle truly is.

-Where to Get the Best Views of Schloss Neuschwanstein:
+The Best Views of Schloss Neuschwanstein:

 The best views of the castle are not at the castle itself but from Marienbrucke.
 Mary’s Bridge in English.
 The bridge crosses the Pollät gorge and offers fantastic views of Neuschwanstein!

 It’s about a 30-minute uphill walk from Hohenschwangau.
 For an even better view, climb just past the bridge for a different perspective.
+It’s also a great way to get some walking in on the journey.

 Where to Stay Near Neuschwanstein Castle